espanso/website/docs/command lIne/cli_list.md

 OPTIONS:
         --arg <arg>...
 Specify also an argument for the expansion, following the --arg 'name=value' format.
-                               You can specify multiple ones.
+                               You can specify multiple args.
     -t, --trigger <trigger>    The trigger of the match to be expanded
 ```
 ### list